C-Advait/harmonic-jam/WRITEUP.md

 the number of overhead db reads this would have resulted in, even in the case where it is not useful, such as no race condition.
 Therefore, I chose to have a slower task on the user end, which incurs the 100ms per redundant row, instead of having repeated unnecessary reads to the db.

+### Batch vs Streaming Tradeoff
+Currently the implementation makes a decision to batch writes to the database to the backend in batches of 20.
+This was made instead of doing all writes in a loop, because the connection + transaction overhead would have potentially made that much slower and use up more resources for large jobs.

+The reason we do batches instead of a single commit is to give the user some sense of progress.
+The most resource-efficient route would be bulk writing all changes in one commit, but this would result in us being unable to give the user any sense of progress.

 ## UI/UX Improvements

 ### Pagination Fixes